csound-flossmanual/csound-floss/book/02-a-make-csound-run.md

 Cabbage is an alternative frontend for working with Csound.
 It is most similar to CsoundQt but its main differences with CsoundQt are that graphical user interface (GUI) can be created either by drawing (click and drag) or by typing code.
-In CsoundQt the GUI code is \'hidden\' from us in the editor so that we only create GUI using the mouse.
+In CsoundQt the GUI code is hidden from us in the editor so that we only create GUI using the mouse.
 Cabbage can also export instruments and effects as VST and AU plugins, and even includes its own host, Cabbage Studio, for graphically connecting